 - Present your paper as many times as possible.
 You may want to make your first presentations inside your department until the work is a little more polished, since first impressions matter.

 - Start preparing your CV, website (if you don’t have one already), download teaching evaluations from the university, and start early drafts of your cover letter and research/teaching statements.
 Ask your advisors to read these and comment.
+See examples and templates below.

 - In September, economists should register for the ASSA meetings and book your flight and hotel.
+These cab go fast!

 - Make sure you have practiced your 1-minute and 5-minute explanations of your dissertation work (since people will start asking early) and start preparing for longer interview summaries of your paper.